President’s House becomes Garner namesake

-The Cornell College President’s House will now be known as the Garner President’s House, in honor of President Emeritus Les and First Lady Katrina Garner, who served Cornell from 1994 to 2010.
+The President’s House has been renamed the Garner President’s House, in honor of President Emeritus Les and First Lady Katrina Garner.

 The new name is part of a plan to renovate and update the 161-year-old building that has served as home to the college’s presidents since the 1860s.

-John McGrane, chair-elect of the Cornell Board of Trustees, and his wife and 1973 Cornell classmate, Martha Benson McGrane, gave the lead gift for the project and recruited architect Stephen Muse of Muse Architects in Bethesda, Md.
+John McGrane ’73, chair-elect of the Board of Trustees, and Martha Benson McGrane ’73, gave the lead gift for the project and recruited architect Stephen Muse of Muse Architects in Bethesda, Md.